Start here

 Search the exact error

-Copy the error message verbatim and paste it into Google or an AI assistant.
+Copy the error message verbatim and paste it into a search engine or an AI assistant.
 Engineers do this constantly.
 It is not cheating; it is the work.

 Step 3